 Participants are immediately vested in their contributions and investment earnings/losses.
 In general, participants are fully vested in the Company's contributions and associated investment earnings/losses after three years of service.
-At December 31, 2015 and 2014, forfeited non-vested accounts totaled \$110,657 and \$18,091, respectively.
-During 2015 and 2014, the amounts used to reduce Company contributions were \$3,694,204 and \$3,777,599, respectively.
-The remaining amounts may be used to reduce future Company contributions or pay plan administrative expenses.
+The Company uses any forfeited non-vested amounts to reduce Company contributions or to pay plan administrative expenses.
+The forfeited non-vested amounts used to reduce Company contributions were \$6,110,422 and \$3,694,204 in 2016 and 2015, respectively.
+At December 31, 2016 and 2015, remaining forfeited non-vested accounts totaled \$34,597 and \$110,657, respectively.